Lionel1204/100flowers/README.md

 This project is an example for a book named <Scratch 编程之花>

-There are about 100 flowers for practicing to draw geometry diagrams with loop.
+There are about 100 flowers picture.
+This project is for practicing to draw amazing geometry diagrams with loop in Turtle lib of python.

-Dependency: turtle lib of python
+Dependency: Turtle lib of python